JetBrains/jpa-buddy-documentation/database-versioning/database-versioning.md

 ### SQL Visual Designer

 In some cases, it’s useful to have SQL scripts for the JPA data model, especially when you need to quickly set up a fresh database.
-JPA Buddy can generate a wide range of SQL statements via JPA Palette.
+JPA Buddy can generate a wide range of SQL statements via JPA Palette or Editor Toolbar.
 For each statement, there is a corresponding window that allows you to configure the statement:

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/61_tr0QovfU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>